wconrad/rabbit_droppings/README.markdown

 * A program cannot publish a message to RabbitMQ, but does not want to lose the message.
 Using this library, the program can save the message to a file.
-Later after fixing the problem, a person can use a utility in this package to publish the message.
+Later, after fixing the problem, a person can use a utility in this package to publish the message.

 * The consumer has a bug and messages are piling up in a queue.
 You have fixed the bug and your tests seem to indicate the consumer will